A Deadlift bar, much like other Olympic bars, is going to weigh around 45 lbs on average.

 Not only that, but they have to be longer to actually rack into your power rack.

-Finally, we have the most popular open trap bars that are starting to be the new norm.
+Finally, we have the most popular, open trap barbells which are starting to be the new norm.

 An open trap bar is one of the best designs you can get if you want to make Deadlifting easier.